anakarpow/Monitored-SES-Email-service/README.md

 ## Shared Code Between Lambdas

+Originally this project included several Lambda sending email for different purposes.
+They were removed in this showcase version.
-Reusable code is provided in the python directory and packaged as a Lambda Layer (`SharedLayer`).
+To avoid duplication, common code was provided in the python directory and packaged as a Lambda Layer (`SharedLayer`).
 This includes:

 - **Email utilities:** Functions for formatting emails, generating monitoring reports, and sending emails with attachments.
 - **Monitoring:** HTML report generation for monitoring email status.